-This delicious, comforting split pea and ham soup recipe is the perfect way to get another meal from your ham dinner!
+This delicious, comforting split pea soup with ham is a delicious way to transform your leftovers into another meal!

 - 2 tablespoons butter